pckessel/MPAInjectHashWebpackPlugin/README.md

 The comment below has .aspx as its extension, so again, no match.
 The last line had the correct pattern so it was matched and replaced by the newly generated asset.
 See the `patternToMatch` option below for further configurations.

-The chunkOverrides option for this plugin also accepts an `absolutePath` property which you can see in the `optionsSchema.json`.

 `patternToMatch` option allows you to pass in a string which will be combined into a Regular Expression in between `chunk.name` YOUR_PATTERN `.` `chunk file extension`.